mmistakes/made-mistakes-jekyll/_source/_posts/mastering-paper/2014-07-03-moving-the-loupe.md

 ---
 layout: article
-title: "Quick Tip: Moving the Loupe"
+title: "Paper Quick Tip: Moving the Loupe"
 modified:
 categories: mastering-paper
 excerpt: "Learn how to reposition Paper by 53's Zoom loupe mid-stroke to aid in painting large detailed shapes."